 - 1. How favorable or unfavorable is the steepness, aspect, elevation and shape of the terrain? - 2.
 What are possible consequences of a triggered avalanche?
 What are the dimensions of the slope?
 Are there any terrain traps (high burying depths) further down?
 Is there a danger of falling as result of an avalanche? - 3.
-What does the GRM say about this single slope?
+What does the reduction method say about this single slope?

-The result of GRM remains your reference point during the assessment of the individual slope.
-You need to be able to provide good reasons, before you enter a crux, which is "red" according to the GRM.
+The result of the reduction method remains your reference point during the assessment of the individual slope.
+You need to be able to provide good reasons, before you enter a crux, which is "red" according to the reduction method.

 Under certain circumstances you might gain some additional margin by applying appropriate measures (optimal tracking, safety distances, relief distances).
 Take into account the condition of your group and the presence of other persons, when assessing an individual slope.